LatinScribe/siloam-public/README.md

 * All uploaded image files are flushed automatically after 30 minutes.
 This ensures user privacy, and protects against brute force scannning attacks.
 * All image links are obsfuciated, with double hashing and randomised salt to protect against rainbow attacks.
 * We do not collect and store user traffic data, or other personalized meta data.
+* Saving interaction history is completely optional, and is only viewable/accessible by YOU.
+You can view and delete your interaction history at any time under the User Menu (see Usage section of readme).
+* Connection to our backend and website is secured by https with an SSL certificate.
+* Account passwords are double hashed before being stored, to keep them safe no matter what happens.
+* All account specific endpoints are protected by JWT token authentication (all handeled seamlessly), to ensure that your account information stays private.
 ---

 > _Note:_ The following sections are intended for developers and maintainers of this project.
 If you are only interested in deploying the project, you may skip it!